uploadcare/uploadcare-wordpress/README.md

        width="888" alt="Installing WP plugin">
 </a>

-### Manual install
+### Manual installation

-1. Download the [latest release][3].
+1. Download the [latest release][github-releases].
 The download is a ZIP archive holding the plugin together with all of its dependencies.
 2. Unzip the archive to your `wp-content/plugins` directory.
 3. Activate the plugin on your "Plugins" page in a WordPress admin area.
 4. Go to "Settings" -> "Uploadcare settings" and set your public and secret API.